raedeid/LEARNING-JOURNAL/README.md

 1. How you can judge on something and saied its hard before finished
 2. you will never feel taste of successes if it was easy
-3. Remember we get out from thing more diffcult

 **keep say to your self you can do it this will give you positive energy**